Yolgie/linz.community/README.md

 - **Event Calendar**: Shared calendar with conflict detection and multiple event statuses
 - **Venue Directory**: Comprehensive database of event-friendly venues with capabilities and contact info
-- **Speaker/Participation Opportunities**: Board where organizers post speaking and other participation opportunities andd interrested people can respond
+- **Speaker & Participation Opportunities**: Board where organizers post speaking and other participation opportunities and interrested people can respond
 - **Event Templates**: Reusable templates with slots for speakers, venues, organizers, and sponsors
 - **Checklists**: Customizable, shareable checklists with automated reminders
 - **Community Coordination**: Multi-community event collaboration and resource sharing